 So, if you are an options trader, then you might want to consider TC2000.

 I also don’t recommend TradingView for day trading stocks because it does not have a good real-time stock scanner.

-But, if you are a swing or position trader that trades a lot of markets, TradingView might be a good option for you because it’s web-based and covers a lot of markets and its charting tools are also very advanced with custom indicators.
+But, if you are a swing or position trader who trades a lot of markets, TradingView might be a good option for you because it’s web-based and covers a lot of markets, and its charting tools are also very advanced with custom indicators.